Internet censorship in China

 Internet censorship is one of the forms of censorship, the suppression of speech, public communication and other information.
 The People's Republic of China (PRC) censors both the publishing and viewing of online material.
 Many controversial events are censored from news coverage, preventing many Chinese citizens from knowing about the actions of their government, and severely restricting freedom of the press.
-China's censorship includes the complete blockage of various websites, apps, and video games, inspiring the policy's nickname, the Great Firewall of China, which blocks websites.
+China's censorship includes the complete blockage of various websites, apps, and video games, inspiring the policy's nickname, the Great Firewall, which blocks websites.
 Methods used to block websites and pages include DNS spoofing, blocking access to IP addresses, analyzing and filtering URLs, packet inspection, and resetting connections.

 The government blocks website content and monitors Internet access.
 As required by the government, major Internet platforms in China have established elaborate self-censorship mechanisms.
 Internet platforms are required to implement a real-name system, requiring users' real names, ID numbers, and other information when providing services.
-As of 2019, more than sixty online restrictions had been created by the Government of China and implemented by provincial branches of state-owned ISPs, companies and organizations.
+As of 2019, more than sixty online restrictions had been created by the Chinese government and implemented by provincial branches of state-owned ISPs, companies and organizations.
 Some companies hire teams and invest in powerful artificial intelligence algorithms to police and remove illegal online content.
-Despite restrictions, all websites except TikTok can still be accessible to Chinese users by using VPNs, which are currently heavily restricted but not banned due to them often being used for business purposes.
+VPNs are heavily restricted and unauthorized usage can be subject to fines and legal prosecution.
+VPN usage among the Chinese population is low; as of 2022, around 3% of Chinese citizens were estimated to use VPNs, while the Asia Society estimated in 2026 that VPN usage in China by percentage was in the low single digits.
+Due to the Great Firewall, China has one of the lowest cross-border internet traffic rates in the world.
+Usage of foreign apps and websites in China is extremely low, with most Chinese netizens using domestic alternatives.

 Amnesty International states that China has "the largest recorded number of imprisoned journalists and cyber-dissidents in the world" and Reporters Without Borders stated in 2010 and 2012 that "China is the world's biggest prison for netizens."
 Freedom House rated China "Not Free" in the Freedom on the Net 2023 report.
 Commonly alleged user offenses include communicating with organized groups abroad, signing controversial online petitions, and forcibly calling for government reform.
 The government has escalated its efforts to reduce coverage and commentary that is critical of the regime after a series of large anti-pollution and anti-corruption protests.
 Many of these protests were organized or publicized using instant messaging services, chat rooms, and text messages.
 China's Internet police force was reported by official state media to be 2 million strong in 2013.

 China's special administrative regions of Hong Kong and Macau are outside the Great Firewall.
 However, it was reported that the central government authorities have been closely monitoring Internet use in these regions (see Internet censorship in Hong Kong).